sfbennett/python-api/README.md

 2. `cat-facts.py`
 3. `useless-facts.py`

-The `albums.py` script fetches data from my own album API hosted on Render and appends the details to a `.txt` file.
+The `albums.py` script fetches data and appends the details to a `.txt` file.
+The data is being fetched from an API that I created using Express.js and hosted on Render.

 ## Setup Instructions